 - "Processor Architecture Manuals": These manuals describe commands that are specific for the processor architecture supported by your Debug Cable.
-To access the manual for your processor architecture, proceed as follows: - Choose Help menu > Processor Architecture Manual. - "OS Awareness Manuals" (rtos\<os>.pdf): TRACE32 PowerView can be extended for operating system-aware debugging.
-The appropriate OS Awareness manual informs you how to enable the OS-aware debugging. - This manual does not cover the Cortex-A/R (Armv7, 32-bit) cores.
-If you are using this processor architecture, please refer to "Arm Debugger" (debugger\arm.pdf). - This manual does not cover the Cortex-M processor architecture.
-If you are using this processor architecture, please refer to "Cortex-M Debugger" (debugger\cortexm.pdf) for details. - "XCP Debug Back-End" (backend\xcp.pdf): This manual describes how to debug a target over a 3rd-party tool using the XCP protocol. - "CSWP Debug Back-End" (backend\cswp.pdf): This manual describes how to debug a target over the CSWP protocol.
+To access the manual for your processor architecture, proceed as follows: - Choose Help menu > Processor Architecture Manual. - This manual does not cover the Cortex-A/R (Armv8 and Armv9, 32/64-bit) cores.
+If you are using these processor architectures, please refer to "Armv8 and Armv9 Debugger" (debugger\armv8v9.pdf). - This manual does not cover the Cortex-M processor architecture.
+If you are using this processor architecture, please refer to "Cortex-M Debugger" (debugger\cortexm.pdf) for details. - "XCP Debug Back-End" (backend\xcp.pdf): This manual describes how to debug a target over a 3rd-party tool using the XCP protocol.